stirtingale/ilab-media-tools-path-fix-template/README.md

 This is a drop-in template to fix incorrect directories being listed for images when from migrating away from [Media Cloud ](https://github.com/Interfacelab/ilab-media-tools).

 When deactivating the plugin I have found a handful of images will have incorrect directories assigned to them.

-For example; and image uploaded in Jan 2020, will be have /2015/01 instead of /2020/01.
+For example; an image uploaded in Jan 2020, will be have /2015/01 instead of /2020/01.

 I don't know why this is.

 I just know it's a PITA when dealing with hundreds of images.

 ## Getting Started